 A Long Play record (LP) is a musical recording that contains 8 or more tracks.
 The name originally referred to a “long play vinyl record”, but has since come to refer to a full-length album, with 8 songs or more.

 TM: Tour Manager

 Tour Manager (TM) is the person in an artist’s team responsible for making sure that tours run smoothly.
-For a smaller artist or band, the Tour Manager might be the same person as the Manager, while a TM for a bigger artist might be employed with the responsibility to confirm tour bookings, managing tour finances, and dealing with promoters, venue managers and ticket agents.
+For a smaller artist or band, the Tour Manager might be the same person as the Manager, while a TM for a bigger artist might be employed with the responsibility to confirm tour bookings, manage tour finances, and deal with promoters, venue managers, and ticket agents.

 IP: Intellectual Property

 Intellectual Property (IP) is a broad framework of rights in law that protects ‘‘creations of the mind’’.
 Basically, anything created by humans that is considered an artistic, cultural, or scientific creation has value and is considered Intellectual Property.
 There are four types of Intellectual Property: patents, trademarks, copyright, and registered design.
 Intellectual Property can get pretty technical and complicated so we recommend that you get the help of an entertainment lawyer when setting up your artist project.

 MAPL is an acronym for Music, Artist, Performance, and Lyrics, a system used to determine whether a piece of music qualifies as Canadian Content.
 The system was designed to boost the exposure of Canadian artists and must fulfill at least two of these conditions: